afontainec/chinchay-docs/docs/models/customMethods.md

 module.exports = instance;
 ```

-We have added a `findByName` method that parse the parameter to a search and call the find function.
+We have added a `findByName` method that parse the input to the search paremeter and call the find function.

 Here another example: